norlab-ulaval/ctu_mapping/README.md

 # ctu_mapping package
 A repository containing CTU robot mapping parameters.
+Each robot has its own branch.